BEHIND THE SCENES OF ANURADHA THAKUR’S LATEST COMMISSIONED PAINTING

 I showed Anuradha’s initial sketches to the client, and it was a go.
 We mostly deferred to Anuradha on decisions regarding color, although we did make sure to send her several photos of the space where the painting would hang.
 There wasn’t much natural light in the room, and we didn’t want the painting to feel too dark.
 Anuradha is known for her gradient backgrounds that span the rainbow from very dark to very light hues, and she assured us she would take the dining room’s low lighting conditions into consideration.

 A few months and many photographic updates later, the painting arrived in the US, and we installed it in the client’s home!
 Measuring 4.5 by 10 feet, the canvas was so large that we actually had to rent a U-haul truck to transport it across town.
 Once we had hung it in the living room, I took a step back and soaked in the energy that the painting exuded.
-Wow — it is hard to capture the heartwarming feeling in words, but it is one of the most beautiful and exuberant paintings by Anuradha that I have ever seen.
+Wow — it is hard to capture the heartwarming feeling in words, but it is one of the most beautiful paintings by Anuradha that I have ever seen.

 If you are interested in learning more about commissioned paintings, read our past blog on “how to” commission a custom painting.
 I also encourage you to visit https://laasyaart.com/anuradha-thakur/ to browse our collection of art for sale by Anuradha Thakur.
 If you would like to make an appointment to see her work in person at our Indian art gallery in Palo Alto, please contact us at firstname.lastname@example.org or +1 650-770-9088.